thomas-fortin/javascript30/readme.md

 This is my participation to the Javascript30 challenge.

-To see what I made myself, go on index-START.html on each exercise.
+To see what I did myself, go on index.html on each exercise.
-The recommended solution is in the index-FINISHED.html.
+The start file is in the index-START.html and the recommended solution is in the index-FINISHED.html.

 Precision: I don't look ANY recommended solution I prefer to do the exercises on my own, following the given courses.